© Club Insure Ltd Registered in England & Wales no. 03535054 Club Insure Is Authorised & Regulated by the Financial

 Employer’s liability cover is a legal requirement and you can fined for not having it.
 This type of cover doesn’t just protect traditional ‘employees’, it also covers volunteers that assist but don’t get paid financially.

 This depends on the type of sport you play at your club.
-If you play a non-contact sport, such as cricket, we can offer Personal Accident cover.
+If you play a non-contact sport we can offer Personal Accident cover.
 However, if you play a contact sport like rugby, you’ll most likely need specialist cover for any sports players.
 You may even need member-on-member cover.
 Again, the best thing to do would be to discuss your needs with a Club Insure team member who can tailor your policy.

 Deterioration of stock insurance covers you in the event of damage to goods where the quality of those goods depends on controls which have become damaged by means which aren’t your fault.